Third-order exceptional surface in a pseudo-Hermitian superconducting circuit: Introduction

-However, the $\mathcal{PT}$ symmetry is a very strong constraint on the system parameters, particularly for engineering high-order EPs (i.e., EP$k$ with $k\geq 3$).
-Compared with EP2s, higher-order EPs can exhibit richer physical phenomena, e.g., much richer topological characteristics~\cite{Ding16,Mandal21,Delplace21,Tang20,Patil22} and further enhancing detection sensitivity~\cite{Hodaei17,Zhang19-2,Zeng19,Zeng21}.
-For relaxing this strong constraint, the $\mathcal{PT}$ symmetry can be extended to the $\eta$-pseudo-Hermitian symmetry~\cite{Mostafazadeh02-1,Mostafazadeh02-2,Mostafazadeh02-3}.
-The energy-spectrum properties of the pseudo-Hermitian Hamiltonian, defined by $\eta H \eta^{-1}=H^\dag$, are the same as those of the $\mathcal{PT}$-symmetric Hamiltonian.
+In many works, EPs and related applications are associated with the parity-time ($\mathcal{PT}$) symmetry (see, e.g., Refs.~\cite{Liu16,Hodaei17,Feng14,Zhang15,Arkhipov23,Chen22-Zhang,Hu21,Hodaei14}).
+The $\mathcal{PT}$-symmetric Hamiltonian, satisfying $[H,\mathcal{PT}]=0$, is a special subset of non-Hermitian Hamiltonians~\cite{Bender98}.
+Usually, the eigenvalues of non-Hermitian Hamiltonians are complex.
+However, if a non-Hermitian Hamiltonian has the $\mathcal{PT}$ symmetry, it can also possess an entirely real energy spectrum~\cite{Feng17,El-Ganainy18,Ozdemir19}.
+It is worth noting that the $\mathcal{PT}$ symmetry can be extended to the $\eta$-pseudo-Hermitian symmetry~\cite{Mostafazadeh02-1,Mostafazadeh02-2,Mostafazadeh02-3}.
 Here, $\eta$ is a Hermitian invertible operator.
-The relationship among non-Hermitian, pseudo-Hermitian, $\mathcal{PT}$-symmetric and Hermitian Hamiltonians are shown in Fig.~\ref{figure1}(a).
-In the pseudo-Hermitian case without $\mathcal{PT}$ symmetry, high-order EPs and related applications have been investigated in various physical systems, including cavity-magnon systems~\cite{Zhang19,Zhang23,Hu24}, cavity optomechanical systems~\cite{Xiong21,Xiong22}, multicoil wireless-power-transfer systems~\cite{Hao23}, radio-frequency circuits~\cite{Yin23}, and atom-cavity QED systems~\cite{Li23-Zhong23}.
+Different from the $\mathcal{PT}$-symmetric Hamiltonian, the pseudo-Hermitian Hamiltonian is defined by $\eta H \eta^{-1}=H^\dag$, which has the energy-spectrum properties similar to those of the $\mathcal{PT}$-symmetric Hamiltonian.
+The relationship among non-Hermitian, pseudo-Hermitian, $\mathcal{PT}$-symmetric and Hermitian Hamiltonians is shown in Fig.~\ref{figure1}(a).
+In the pseudo-Hermitian case without $\mathcal{PT}$ symmetry, high-order EPs (i.e., $k$th-order EPs with $k \geq 3$) and related applications have been investigated in various physical systems, including cavity-magnon systems~\cite{Zhang19,Zhang23,Hu24}, cavity optomechanical systems~\cite{Xiong21,Xiong22}, multicoil wireless-power-transfer systems~\cite{Hao23}, radio-frequency circuits~\cite{Yin23}, and atom-cavity QED systems~\cite{Li23-Zhong23}.